Christian Zionism: In the United States

 Martin Luther King Jr. has also been cited as a Christian supporter of Israel and Zionism.

 Tens of millions of Americans belong to Evangelical churches that strongly support Israel for religious reasons, and there are tens of millions more Christians who identify as Christian Zionists outside the United States.

-The largest Zionist organisation is Christians United for Israel, which has 10 million members and is led by John Hagee.
+The largest Zionist organization is Christians United for Israel, which has 10 million members and is led by John Hagee.

 According to a Pew Research survey in 2003, in the US more than 60% of the Evangelical Christians and about 50% of Blacks agreed that the existence of Israel fulfilled biblical prophecy.
 About 55% of poll respondents said that the Bible was the biggest influence for supporting Israel, 11 times the number of people who said church was the biggest influence.

 A 2017 LifeWay poll conducted in United States found that 80% of evangelical Christians believed that the creation of Israel in 1948 was a fulfillment of biblical prophecy that would bring about Christ's return and more than 50% of Evangelical Christians believed that they support Israel because it is important for fulfilling the prophecy.